101 Weather And Home Weather Station Facts & Tips You Need To Know

 Luckily there is a fairly simple answer to this complex-looking question...

 They are all one and the same type of storm!

-So why all the different names.
-Luckily, for this there is also a fairly simple answer for this one, and it's all got to do with location.
-In the Northern Hemisphere, these storms are called Hurricanes, while they are called Typhoons in the Southern Hemisphere.
+So why all the different names?
+Luckily, there is also a fairly simple answer for this one as well, and it's all got to do with location.

 And that is really all there is to it when it comes to the different names given to what is basically the same type of storm system.